Chandra Varma: Legend

 Chandra Varma was the fourth son of Chandravamshi Kshatriya Emperor Siddartha of Dravida Matsya desha.
 There were a number of Matsya deshas across India, while the main one was in North India.
 Dravida was a name for South India.
-Chandra Varma had an army and settled on Brahmagiri hill in Kodagu (Coorg), which was called Kroda desha at that time.
-He married a Shudra goddess and had ten sons.
+Chandra Varma had an army and settled in Kodagu (Coorg), which was called Kroda desha at that time.
 A devotee of Parvathi, Chandra Varma went on a pilgrimage across peninsular India with his army to Jagannath, Tirupati, Kanchi, Chidambaram, Srirangam, Dhanushkoti, Rameshwaram and Ananthasayana and became the first king of Kodagu.
+He married a Shudra goddess, an apsara who was made by Parvathi and who worked as a peasant, and had ten sons.

 His sons married the daughters of the king of Vidarbha and his Shudra queen.
 Chandra Varma was succeeded as king by his eldest son Devakanta.
 Legend has it that it was during the lifetime of Devakanta that the river Kaveri originated in Kodagu and flowed through South India.
 The Kaveri Purana states that Chandra Varma's progeny levelled the land, brought it under cultivation and invited Brahmins and other castes to settle the region.